async-labs/drizzle/README.md

 # Features
 ### Open-source license (this repo)
-- Email and Facebook signup and login.
-Email verification.
+- Email and Facebook signup and login, Email verification
-- Payments, subscriptions, refunds via Stripe.
+- Payments, subscriptions, refunds via Stripe
 - User-friendly paywall.
 Login with 2 clicks, pay with 2 clicks.
 Screenshots: https://medium.com/@getdrizzle/how-to-get-more-subscribers-with-a-user-friendly-paywall-part-i-83887372547d#.g0sx8k3km
-- Paywalled data is secure by hiding via server-side method, not client-side.
+- Paywalled data is secure by hiding via server-side method, not client-side
-- Paywall is server-side rendered.
+- Paywall is server-side rendered
-- Mobile-optimized.
+- Mobile-optimized
 - Content performance metrics.
 See detailed analytics of user engagement on every web page with paywalled content:
 ![screen shot 2017-03-18 at 11 39 01 am](https://cloud.githubusercontent.com/assets/10218864/24074929/93ad21de-0bcf-11e7-98a8-c9e01b9ccd98.png)
 - Complete membership management.
 Get detailed analytics for every user and how he/she engages with your content.
 Segments users who are in each stage of your subscription sales funnel:
 ![screen shot 2017-03-18 at 11 40 12 am](https://cloud.githubusercontent.com/assets/10218864/24074944/af9c9348-0bcf-11e7-8969-c59ac1a39b3d.png)
-- Payments and Payouts analytics.
+- Payments and Payouts analytics
-- One-click refunds.
+- One-click refunds
-- Stripe integration.
+- Stripe integration
-- Customizable UI.
+- Customizable UI
-- Social proof.
-Show how many people have purchased your content to encourage others to sign up.
+- Social proof: Show how many people have purchased your content to encourage others to sign up
-- Content recommendations below each paywall.
-Curated lists include: Newest content, Popular content.
+- Content recommendations below each paywall, Curated lists include: Newest content, Popular content
-- Content search.
-User search.
-Search by date.
+- Content search, User search, Search by date
-- Column sorting to identify best performing content.
+- Column sorting to identify best performing content
-- Content categories.
+- Content categories
-- Settings for individual pages.
+- Settings for individual pages
-- Footer bar and in-site links.
+- Footer bar and in-site links
-- Mailgun and Mailchimp integration.
+- Mailgun and Mailchimp integration
-- Set up a custom welcome email to new signups.
+- Set up a custom welcome email to new signups
-- Send email notifications to any group of users.
+- Send email notifications to any group of users
-- Send a custom email to individual user.
+- Send a custom email to individual user
-- Send a custom email to group of users.
+- Send a custom email to group of users
-- Group users by stage in sales funnel.
+- Group users by stage in sales funnel
-- Set up single payments.
+- Set up single payments
-- Set up monthly subscriptions.
+- Set up monthly subscriptions
-- Set up a Free Trial offer for subscriptions.
+- Set up a Free Trial offer for subscriptions
-- Ability to create single sign-on system accross multiple websites.
+- Ability to create single sign-on system accross multiple websites
-- Set up on Wordpress or Drupal site with our plugin or module (via API key).

 ### Commercial license
-- Set up on Wordpress or Drupal with our plugin or module
+- Set up on Wordpress or Drupal with our plugin or module (via API key)
 - Paywall videos
 - Metered paywall
 - Lead generation (ask for verified email address instead of a payment to access content)
 - Daily pass
 - Additional content recommendations below each paywall.
-Curated lists: Trending content, Similar content.
+Curated lists: Trending content, Similar content
 - Referral program
 - Discount code for subscriptions
 - Annual and Weekly subscriptions